-Committed to lifelong learning, the college schedules a wide variety of credit, non-credit, and community education classes, which meet during the day, evening and on weekends throughout the college district.
-These include college transfer courses; career and technical education and job skill-upgrading classes; and personal enrichment classes in arts and crafts, fitness, language, computer skills, and other topics.
-In response to community requests, college staff are willing to develop and schedule other classes.

-Chemeketa's locations in Yamhill Valley, Polk County (Dallas), and Woodburn also provide Adult Basic Education, General Educational Development (GED) test preparation, English for Speakers of Other Languages (ESOL), and High School Completion programs.
+Committed to lifelong learning, the College schedules a wide variety of credit, noncredit, and Continuing Education classes, which meet during the day and evening and on weekends throughout the College district.
+These include college transfer courses, career and technical education, skill-upgrading classes, and personal enrichment classes in arts and crafts, fitness, language, computer skills, and other topics.
+In response to community requests, the College is willing to develop and schedule other classes.
+Chemeketa's Yamhill Valley Campus, Polk Center, and Woodburn Center also provide Adult Basic Education, General Educational Development (GED) test preparation, English for Speakers of Other Languages (ESOL), and High School Completion programs.